How to choose

 What to say

-This will vary from one case to another, but remember it is not a good idea to repeat the information in your CV.
+This will vary from one case to another, but remember it is not necessary to repeat the information in your CV.
 Beware of making your covering letter look as though it is a duplicated letter which has been sent for a number of jobs.
 Include anything which is relevant to this particular job application and which is not included in your CV.
 It is also a good idea to put in something which describes why you are particularly attracted to the job on offer.

 Read the letter through very carefully.
 Check for spelling mistakes, or ask somebody else to do so if you are unsure and don’t forget to enclose your CV.
 A stamped addressed envelope for the benefit of their reply may also be a good idea.